ME-481-AEVS/user-website/README.md

 # website
-Website to allow users to place delivery requests and monitor delivery status.
+Website to allow users to schedule deliveries and monitor delivery status.